chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 Copy the text in to your Dockerfile, save, and close it.

-Now, with our Dockerfile created, we can build the image.
-Start Docker Engine on your machine, and execute the following command in your terminal.
+Next, start Docker Engine on your machine.
+Execute the following command in your terminal.
 The `-f` flag specifies the Dockerfile which we are using to build from, and the `-t` flag will tag our image with a meaningful name.

 ```sh
 docker build -f Dockerfile1 -t example1:latest .